 A person in the midst of a love addiction will routinely engage in emotional relationships rooted in fantasy.
 They will regularly talk about falling in love, often with multiple individuals simultaneously.
 Interestingly enough, someone suffering from love addiction will withdraw socially, preferring to invest time in emotional fantasies rather than real relationships.

-Both types of addictions share some common signs, explaining why the two problems often overlap.
+Both types of addictions share some common signs, explaining why the two often overlap.
 Those common signs include developing unrealistic expectations for partners, blaming partners when fantasies go unfulfilled, and withdrawing and abstaining for short periods under the mistaken belief that doing so constitutes recovery.

 Sex and love addictions often have their roots in some other emotional challenge encountered in a person’s past.
 Successful treatment includes identifying those challenges so that they can be appropriately addressed.
 BlueSkies relies on a variety of treatment methods to help individuals overcome sex and love addiction.